Dientamoeba: Etymology

 It was first described in 1918.

 Dientamoebiasis

-There is a continuous debate whether D. fragilis is considered to be a harmless organism or a pathogenic parasite.
+There is continuous debate on whether D. fragilis should be considered to be a harmless organism or a pathogenic parasite.
 Infection with D. fragilis, called dientamoebiasis, is associated variously with symptoms of abdominal pain, diarrhea, weight loss, nausea, fatigue and fever.
 In one study, D. fragilis was identified in 0.9% of patients observed.
 Its coincidence with enterobiasis, caused by pinworm (Enterobius vermicularis), has been reported.
 In another study, eosinophilia was present in half of the infected children participating in the case.
 D. fragilis does not penetrate the host tissue directly; therefore, some of these symptoms may be caused from irritation which then leads to colonic motility.
 Infection can occur at any age; however, the most common ages that have been reported are children 5–10 years old.

 Diagnosis

 In order to diagnose the parasite, patients are required to provide (multiple) fresh stool samples that have been preserved for parasite examination.
 The multiple samples are required because of parasite detection being difficult, therefore, a sample might be obtained each day to help increase the sensitivity.
 Patients can also be tested for E. vermicularis since the two parasites are known to coincide.